 14) Make the TESTER an early bird – Involve a Tester from the beginning of the process:

 It’s always advisable to involve testers from the early phases of the SDLC like Requirements Analysis and Design phase.
-This helps the tester get a more thorough idea about the application under test (AUT) and thus he can write better test cases with a better/detailed coverage.
+This helps the software QA testing professionals get a more thorough idea about the application under test (AUT) and thus he can write better test cases with a better/detailed coverage.

 15) Be the best by following the BEST PRACTICES:

 Being a good tester, always try to follow the best practices.
-When possible share them too with other testers.
+When possible share them too with other software QA testing professionals.

 16) Be more social – Talk/Discuss with people/developers around you: